West Indies clinch series victory over England

 England have only one series win in the West Indies in the past half-century, a 3-0 victory in 2003-04.

-With the ecstatic home fans dancing in the stands, the England players shook hands with Brathwaite and John Campbell.
+With the ecstatic home fans dancing in the stands, the England players shook hands with Brathwaite and fellow opener John Campbell.

+Brathwaite acknowledged that what he described as a "remarkable" series could have gone either way if not for his team's dominance on day three on Saturday.

+"Yesterday was a really remarkable day for us, to show the fight and attitude we had from the get-go, it's key to carry that forward," he said.

+"We can't take it for granted.
+It's easy to be happy with a series win and relax but I don't think we can relax.
+We've got to stay hungry."

-Even before the England team trudged off the field in dismay, however, commentators were calling for Joe Root to step down as captain.
+Even before the England team trudged off the field in dismay, commentators were calling for Joe Root to step down as captain, though the man himself indicated a desire to continue in the job.

 Although one of the world's best batters, with a test average of nearly 50, Root has rarely looked a natural leader and has earned a reputation as an unimaginative captain.